smartcontractkit/documentation/src/pages/chainlink-nodes/contracts/operator.md

 To deploy an _Oracle_ contract, each node operator has to manually compile and deploy [Oracle.sol](https://github.com/smartcontractkit/chainlink/blob/develop/contracts/src/v0.4/Oracle.sol).
 The vast number of Solidity versions and steps involved in verifying the contract made it difficult for a client to verify that the deployed contract had not been tampered with.
-To fix this, node operators can use a [factory](/chainlink-nodes/contracts/operatorfactory) to deploy an instance of the _Operator_ contract.
-Moreover, the factory exposes a getter for clients to check if it deployed a specific _Operator_ contract address.
+To fix this, node operators can use a [factory](/chainlink-nodes/contracts/operatorfactory) to deploy an instance of the _operator_ contract.
+Moreover, the factory exposes a getter for clients to check if it deployed a specific _operator_ contract address.

 ### Distributing funds to multiple addresses